-Student Activities Office provides pathways of opportunity for students to integrate recreation, civic and social experiences with their academic programs.
-Student Activities provides a comfortable and safe community that encourages academic achievement and personal, physical, intellectual, ethical and cultural growth.
+The Campus Activities Offices provide pathways of opportunity for students to integrate recreation, civic and social experiences with their academic programs.
+The Campus Activities Offices provide a comfortable and safe community that encourages academic achievement and personal, physical, intellectual, ethical and cultural growth.

-Our comprehensive Student Activities Program also includes campus clubs and organizations providing students with essential leadership and community service opportunities.
+Our comprehensive program also includes campus clubs and organizations providing students with essential leadership and community service opportunities.
 Our message to students is to get connected and get involved!